CactiLab/2020-ectf-rit-system/miPod/src/new_miPod_readme.md

 - old internal_state change to mipod_buffer->status

-- For miPod state, need STATE_STOPPED one
+- For miPod state, need STATE_STOPPED, or is the same as STATE_FAILED

 - song header changed to drm